tomislavmedak/tomislavmedak.github.io/CV_TMedak.md

 ### Curatorial work with Multimedia Institute

-**Conceptual exhibtions and conferences around the Memory of the World/Public Library project**, co-curated with Marcell Mars, 2012 to present.
+**Conceptual exhibtions and conferences around the Public Library project**, co-curated with Marcell Mars, 2012 to present.

 **Exhibition 'Extravagant Bodies'**, co-organised with the curatorial collective Kontejner, 2007.